TERREMEMBER/znbase/docs/content/stable/develop/learn/data-modeling-ycql.md

 ycqlsh> SELECT * FROM example.users WHERE email='bond@yb.com';
 ```

-Read more about using secondary indexes to speed up queries in this quick guide to YugabyteDB secondary indexes.
+Read more about using secondary indexes to speed up queries in this quick guide to ZNbaseDB secondary indexes.

 ### Enforce uniqueness of column values

 In some cases, you would need to ensure that duplicate values cannot be inserted in a column of a table.
-You can achieve this in YugabyteDB by creating a unique secondary index, where the application does not want duplicate values to be inserted into a column.
+You can achieve this in ZNbaseDB by creating a unique secondary index, where the application does not want duplicate values to be inserted into a column.

 ```sql
 ycqlsh> CREATE KEYSPACE example;